ozone4real/pubsueque/README.md

         end
     end

-    StupidJob.enqueue(args) # enqueue the job to pub/sub and execute in the background immediately StupidJob.enqueue_at(10.mins, args) # enqueue the job to pub/sub and execute in 10 minutes.
+    StupidJob.enqueue(args) # enqueue the job to pub/sub and execute in the background immediately (after the pub/sub subscriber receives the job).
+    StupidJob.enqueue_at(10.mins, args) # enqueue the job to pub/sub and execute in 10 minutes.
 ```